-The Cambridgeshire and Peterborough Local Resilience Forum comprises of local Emergency Service Responders (Police, Fire, Ambulance), Local Authorities, as well as associated businesses, organisations and voluntary sector representatives.
+The Cambridgeshire and Peterborough Local Resilience Forum comprises local Emergency Service Responders (Police, Fire, Ambulance), Local Authorities, as well as associated businesses, organisations and voluntary sector representatives.

 Through the Local Resilience Forum, these organisations work together to prepare for, respond to, and recover from emergencies.